Retaining The Firm

 • Take a deep breath

-• Call Goddard & Hoing Law, P.C. immediately, and let us guide you through the process.
+• Call Goddard & Hoing, P.C. immediately, and let us guide you through the process.

 • Place a retainer on file with the office.
 That way you are covered by attorney-client privilege.